lindseytummond/Bingeflix/README.md

 ## Learning Points:
 - Utilization of GitHub and collaborating as a team, ensuring correct use of pulling and pushing items to respective branches and master branch.
 - Understanding of multiple files, how to link file structure, interact as a team project, and use of Agile methodologies.

+## Future Enhancements
+-	Add a ‘like’ button to track other reviews from Users
+-	Create a rending list for reviews
+-	Incorporate the OMDB API with the user models

 ## Technologies:
 -   HTML